- Sled through the Arctic with a pack of huskies and local Sami guide

 Welcome to Alta—nicknamed City of the Northern Lights!

 Alta is the largest town in Norway’s northernmost county and lies in the inner reaches of the Alta Fjord.
-Once you touch down at Alta's airport, you'll transfer to your hotel in the city center by taking a short 10-minute taxi ride (alternatively, there's also an airport bus).
+Once you touch down at Alta's airport, you'll transfer to your hotel in the city center by taking a short 10-minute taxi ride.

 Once you're settled in your hotel, head out and wander around town, which is laid out along Norway's northern coast.
 There are several restaurants to try for dinner, like Alta Bistro, Restaurant Havblikk, Trine og Trasti for local ingredients, and even a chic, cozy space called Du Verden Matbar that serves Nothern Norway's traditional dried fish.